 It's more realistic than you might believe.
 You don't need to offer massive paychecks and bonuses to attract top talent.
 Most modern employees (especially millennials) are less interested in extrinsic motivators like monetary compensation than their predecessors.
 They're often driven to a large degree by intrinsic motivators like purpose and autonomy.

-The key is that if you do (at bare minimum) offer a wage that employees can comfortably support themselves and their family, it's possible to attract top talent without a Google or Facebook-sized compensation package.
+The key is that if you do offer a wage on which employees can comfortably support themselves and their families, it's possible to attract top talent without a Google- or Facebook-sized compensation package.

 How do you do that?

-I'm not going to tell you it's easy, but with the right focus it is absolutely possible.
+I'm not going to tell you it's easy, but it is absolutely possible.
 Let's start with some of the basic elements any organization can provide, independent of its monetary resources: